Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/bhopal-ind/index.md

 Smart Lighting: It will be developed in PPP model with Bharti Infratel, 20,000 smart poles (12 meter high) will be installed over a period of 15 years.
 Bharti purchased the rights for ~US 6 million.

 Mobility: Bike sharing (like City Bikes)
-Phase 1 for 500 bikes with 100 docking ststions was started in VGF (Viability gap funding) format where city provided ~US 300K for Operating expense (Opex) management.
+Phase 1 for 500 bikes with 100 docking stations was started in VGF (Viability gap funding) format where city provided ~US 300K for Operating expense (Opex) management.
 Phase 2 started in PPP model for 1000 electric bikes with 200 docking stations.

 **Integrated Traffic Management System**.
 ITMS is for adaptive traffic management, automatic e-challan (fines).
 It is financially self-sufficient as 75% of fine collection is given back to Smart City project.
 It got its first installment in 2022-23 financial year.
 This money is used for the operation and management of systems while improving traffic situation in the city.
 69 out of 120 traffic junctions in city are integrated with ITMS.
 34 locations have adaptive traffic control.